rutherford-nj/www.rutherfordboronj.com/departments/building/permit-process.md

 ### When are they required?

 Generally, you need to obtain a building permit from the Borough whenever you construct, enlarge, alter, repair, move, remove, improve, convert, or demolish a building or other structure.
 A building could be anything from a tool shed to a house.
 Additionally, code violations are generally required to obtain a permit to correct violations including minor property maintenance violations.
 A Building Permit may include building, grading, plumbing, mechanical and electrical permits.
-The City processes the various permit types required as one total package.
+The Borough processes the various permit types required as one total package.
 If you have a question about permit requirements for your project, call the Building & Safety Division at 781-7180.

 ### What to expect during the permit process: